Acyclicity in finite groups and groupoids: Coset cycles and acyclicity criteria

 \bL $N$-acyclicity of $\G[\alpha]$ is preserved under inverse homomorphisms that are injective on $\alpha'$-generated subgroups for all $\alpha'\strictsubset \alpha$. \eL

-\prf If $h \colon \Ghat[\alpha] \rightarrow \G[\alpha]$ is a homomorphism of $\alpha$-groups that is a local isomorphism in restriction to each $\Ghat[\alpha']$ for $\alpha'\strictsubset \alpha$, then $h$ maps a coset cycle in $\Ghat$ to a coset cycle in $\G$.
+\prf If $h \colon \Ghat[\alpha] \rightarrow \G[\alpha]$ is a homomorphism of $\alpha$-groups that is a local isomorphism in restriction to each $\Ghat[\alpha']$ for $\alpha'\strictsubset \alpha$, then $h$ maps a coset cycle in $\Ghat[\alpha]$ to a coset cycle in $\G[\alpha]$.
 The connectivity condition is obviously maintained under~$h$.
 The crux of the matter is the separation condition for links in a potential coset cycle.
 As each $\alpha_i$-coset in $\Ghat$, for $\alpha_i \strictsubset \alpha$, is mapped bijectively onto its image coset in $\G$, so are the disjoint critical $\alpha_{i,i\pm 1}$-cosets as its subsets. \eprf

-Recall Lemma~\ref{Ghatcompatlem}, which is to be used to eliminate $N$-cycles of cosets with increasing numbers of generators, in an inductive treatment.
-More specifically, part~(c) of that lemma points at the way to rule out coset cycles of length up to $N$ formed by $\alpha$-cosets for $\alpha \in \Gamma_k$ by achieving compatibility with suitable $\E$-graph configurations $\H_k(\G)$.
-The relevant configurations in $\H_k(\G)$ will be suitable amalgams of $\E$-graphs $\CG[\alpha]$ for $\alpha \in \Gamma_k$, which need to be designed so as to meet the downward compatibility criterion of part~(b).
-Towards coset acyclicity we can use amalgamation chains that unfold potential cycles.
+The method suggested by Proposition~\ref{conserveprop} is to be used to eliminate $N$-cycles of cosets with increasing numbers of generators, in an inductive treatment.
+The relevant configurations in $\F(\G)$ will be suitable amalgams of $\E$-graphs $\CG[\alpha]$ for $\alpha \in \Gamma_k$.
+In light of the proposition we need to focus on functors $\F$ that are conservative in the sence of Definition~\ref{conservedef}.
+Towards coset acyclicity we can use as $\F$-images amalgamation chains that unfold potential cycles.